syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/Overview.md

 * **Nested GroupBar**: Provides option to add GroupBar control into another GroupBar Control.
 It can be deployed as a Generic Control Container with maximum flexibility.

-* **Visual Styles** : Provides option to customize the appearance using rich set of available built-in visual styles.
+* **Visual style** : Provides option to customize the appearance using rich set of available built-in visual styles.

 * **Serialization** - Provides options to save and load the state of the GroupBarItems.